-The calendar of profit exams is established within the ministerial due-date for the following academic year and is published on the pages of the website of the University related with the Master's degree course.
+The calendar of profit exams is established within the ministerial due date for the following academic year and is published on the pages of the website of the University related with the Master's degree course.
 The calendar of any intermediate verification tests is established by the DPB and communicated to the students at the beginning of each teaching cycle.

 Examinations are held in periods in which classes are suspended.
 Examinations may be planned during the period of the classes only for students who, in the current academic year, have not included training activities in their study plan.
 The result of the examination, with the vote obtained, is verbalized in accordance with art.
-20 of the University Degree Regulation.
+20 of the University Degree Regulations.

-The examination boards are appointed by the Director of the Department or on his delegation by the Course Coordinator and are made up of at least 3 members.
+The examination boards are appointed by the Director of the Department or on his delegation by the Degree Programme Coordinator and are made up of at least 3 members.
 At each examination session at least two members will be present.
-The teacher responsible for teaching is a member with the function of president.
-Experts of the subject identified by the course council on the basis of criteria that ensure the possession of scientific, teaching or professional can be part of the examination board; these requisites can be assumed to be possessed by retired university professors.
+The professor responsible for the teaching unit is a member with the function of chairman.
+Experts on the subject identified by the Degree Programme Board on the basis of criteria that ensure the possession of scientific, teaching or professional requirements can be part of the examination board; these requisites can be assumed to be possessed by retired university professors.
 At least one alternate chairman must be identified for each commission at the time of appointment.
-In each examination session, the examination boards are chaired by the president or an alternate.
+In each examination session, the examination boards are chaired by the chairman or an alternate.